dipyamanroy/enigma-lander/README.md

 3. Make changes to the forked repository.

 4. Submit a pull request, and ensure Vecel's preview deployment is passing.
 Here's a resource on how to write a <a href="https://github.blog/developer-skills/github/how-to-write-the-perfect-pull-request/" target="_blank">perfect pull request</a>.

+**Note:** If you wish to add new pages, please add them as new routes under a folder.